Close

 Design Iteration 1

-I created a digital, high-fidelity prototype using Axure.
-Images for the prototype were carefully selected to be representative of the student body's diversity and support the department's commitment to diversity, equity, and inclusion (DEI) efforts.
+Building on insights from the low-fidelity prototype, I developed a high-fidelity digital prototype using Axure.
+I carefully selected images for the prototype to reflect the diversity of the student body and align with the department's commitment to diversity, equity, and inclusion (DEI).

-Student Feedback was positive about the organization, design, features, and usability of the prototype (i.e., we were on the right track).
-However, there was still room for improvement.
-Web copy and button text were refined as necessary to address students' comments, confusion, and suggestions.
+Student feedback was overwhelmingly positive, particularly regarding the organization, design, features, and overall usability of the prototype, indicating we were on the right track.
+However, there were areas for improvement.
+Based on student comments and suggestions, we refined the web copy and button text to reduce confusion and enhance clarity.

 Design Iteration 2